lannyzhujin/AWS_CSA_Feb_2018/README.md

-### AWS Certified Solution Architecture Exam prepare work space
+## AWS Certified Solution Architecture Exam prepare work space

-This workspace is my online note book when prepare CSA examinaiton.
+ > This workspace is my online note book when prepare CSA examinaiton.
 I am glad if this can help you.
 Hope you can successfully go though the exam too!

-Good Luck!
+**Good Luck!**

-Start from [AWS-Essential](https://github.com/lannyzhujin/AWS_CSA_Feb_2018/wiki/AWS-Essential) if you are ZERO experience on AWS.
+### Start from [AWS-Essential](https://github.com/lannyzhujin/AWS_CSA_Feb_2018/wiki/AWS-Essential) if you are ZERO experience on AWS.

-Following topics are the key components of AWS concept of CSA exam.
+### Following topics are the key components of AWS concept of CSA exam.
+Please go though ALL of them before take exam.

 [CSA 00. overview](https://github.com/lannyzhujin/AWS_CSA_Feb_2018/wiki/CSA-00.-overview)